ElementsProject/lightning/doc/lightning-commando-rune.7.md

 normal rune into a read-only rune, or restrict access for 30 minutes from the time you give it to someone.
 Adding restrictions before sharing runes is best practice.

+If a rune has a ratelimit, any derived rune will have the same id, and thus will compete for that ratelimit.
+You might want to consider adding a tighter ratelimit to a rune before sharing it, so you will keep the remainder.
+For example, if you rune has a limit of 60 times per minute, adding a limit of 5 times per minute and handing that rune out means you can still use your original rune 55 times per minute.

 RETURN VALUE
 ------------